supposedly/dialect-museum/README.md

 As I see it, our big problem is that we're **still treating our computer dictionary like a print dictionary.** We're still following that same old workflow where we record everything as raw text and display it almost-unchanged.
 Instead, we should really be looking at ways to get our software to cut out some of our work for us.
-For example, why do we have to be the ones to keep all of the different accents of our language in our head?
+For example, do we really have to be the ones to keep all of the different accents of our language in our head?
 Could we somehow get some help with that?

 ## Thinking about a solution